-28.01.1 All participants shall abide by all Lacrosse Canada Association Rules of Box Lacrosse.

-- 28.01.2 The Lacrosse Canada Coaches Code and the Lacrosse Canada Coaching Philosophy for Minor Lacrosse must be adhered to.
-Adherence to these guidelines will be monitored and interpreted by the Director High Performance or designate.
-The decision of the ALA Director of High Performance will be final. - 28.01.3 Local Governing Bodies, Clubs, or Member teams, wishing to participate in Provincial tournaments MUST register using the "Provincial Championship Intent Form" to participate along with a \$750.00 Provincial Championship intent fee per team by the date indicated on the Intent Form.
-If the Local Governing Body, Club, or team fails to provide representation after submitting an intent at the Provincial Championship then the intent fee will be forfeited and the club will be fined \$ 2000. - 28.01.4 16U teams are not required to submit an intent form as all teams in the 16U League are mandated to attend the Provincial Championship competition.
-The Provincial Championship fee of \$750 is due June 1. - 28.01.5 All provincial divisions require two (2) teams that are recognized by the ALA. - 28.01.6 Competition intent fees are due to the ALA office by June 1.
+29.01 29.01.1 General Policy All participants shall abide by all Lacrosse Canada Association Rules of Field Lacrosse.
+29.01.2 The Lacrosse Canada Coaches Code and the Lacrosse Canada Coaching Philosophy for Minor Lacrosse must be adhered to.
+Adherence to these guidelines will be monitored and interpreted by the Director of High Performance.
+The Director of High Performance decision will be final.
+29.01.3 Member teams wishing to participate in Provincial tournaments MUST register using the "Provincial Invitational Participation Form" to participate along with a \$300.00 Provincial Invitational intent fee per team by July 31.
+Out of Province teams will submit a \$500 fee.
+If the Member team fails to provide representation at the Provincial Invitational Tournament then the intent fee will be forfeited and the club fined \$2000.
+29.02 Team Qualification

-28.02 Team Qualification
+29.02 Team Qualification